johannschopplich/nuxt-api-party/docs/guides/interceptors.md

 ## `onRequest({ request, options })`

-The `onRequest` interceptor is called before the request is sent, allowing you to modify the request or options.
-This is perfect for adding authentication headers, query parameters, or implementing request logging.
+The `onRequest` interceptor is called before the request is sent, letting you modify the request or options.
+Perfect for adding authentication headers, query parameters, or implementing request logging.

 ```ts
 const { data } = await useMyApiData('posts', {